glamp/CarND-LaneLines-P1/writeup_template.md

 My method seems to be a bit "jittery" when run on the images.
 I think this might be because I'm not smoothing the image enough.

 Another issue is that my parameters for each algorithm are fixed.
-So my pipeline works well on the videos and images provided, but struggles with the challenge problem.
+So my pipeline works well on the videos and images provided, but struggles with the challenge problem at times.

 ### 3. Suggest possible improvements to your pipeline